ImNotDarren/ScientificPaperClustering/README.md

 **Topic Modeling:**

-Use LSA to turn the words into 20 topics
+Use LSA to turn the words into 20 topics.

 Some topic examples:
 - 2d, background, detector, imaging, light, reconstruction, resolution,